repo-wiseacre/sql-parser/README.md

 ```

-## Installing From Binaries
+## Using From Binaries

-Pre-built jars can be downloaded directly from the
+Packaged jars can be downloaded directly from the
 [release page](https://github.com/foundationdb/sql-parser/releases)
 and extracted using `tar` or `unzip`.

-The SQL Parser is available under the Apache License, Version 2.0.
-The full text
-can be found in the `LICENSE.txt` file.

 ## Working With The SQL Parser